WordPress/WordPress-Coding-Standards/.github/CONTRIBUTING.md

 > **Important**:
 > PHPCS 3.2.0 introduced new selective ignore annotations, which can be considered an improved version of the whitelist mechanism which WPCS contains.
 >
-> Support for the WPCS native whitelist comments has been deprecated in WPCS 2.0.0 and will be removed in WPCS 3.0.0.
+> Support for the WPCS native whitelist comments has been deprecated in WPCS 2.0.0 and removed in WPCS 3.0.0.
->
-> With that in mind, (new) sniffs should not introduce new WPCS native whitelist comments.

 # Unit Testing